City of Brotherly Love

 Lions, tigers, and bears... you know the drill.
 You’ll see them all, and more, at The Philadelphia Zoo, America's first zoo, home to more than 1,300 rare and exotic animals.
 Acres of gorgeous Victorian gardens and historical architecture round out the experience.

 Museums such as The Franklin Institute, The Academy of Natural Sciences of Drexel University, National Constitution Center, National Museum of American Jewish History, and The Mütter Museum offer a fascinating look at science and history through active learning.

 If sports is your game, head to Citizens Bank Park to see the Phillies baseball team in action or Lincoln Financial Field to watch the Eagles football team score a touchdown.
 The Wells Fargo Center is home to the 76ers basketball team and Flyers hockey team.
-And you can catch the Philadelphia Union, the city’s Major League Soccer team at PPL Park.
+And you can catch the Philadelphia Union, the city’s Major League Soccer team at Subaru Park.

 Whatever your interest, you can find it in Philly.
 And Drexel has the good fortune to be located in the heart of all the action.